Orestes, Indiana

 Orestes is a town in Monroe Township, Madison County, Indiana, United States.
-It is part of the Anderson, Indiana Metropolitan Statistical Area.
-The population was 414 at the 2010 census.
+It is part of the Indianapolis–Carmel–Anderson metropolitan statistical area.
+The population was 329 at the 2020 census, down from 414 in 2010.

 History

 Orestes was founded in 1876 when the railroad was extended to that point.
-It may be named after Orestes in Greek mythology.
 Orestes was incorporated as a town in 1894.

-Orestes was a little village known as Lowrys Switch until the town board decided to change the name and ask for suggestions for the name.
+Orestes was a little village known as "Lowrys Switch" until the town board decided to change the name and ask for suggestions for the name.
 Nathan McMahan sent in his son's name and upon its acceptance, the town became known as Orestes.
-Orestes McMahan was born on Christmas Day, 1876 and died September 14, 1946.
+Orestes McMahan was born on Christmas Day, 1876, and died September 14, 1946.
 He was a farmer all his life and never married.

+Orestes is home to an oak tree that is estimated to be at least 350 years old.
+For many years the town hosted an annual Oak Tree Festival.
+It is also home to a Red Gold Tomatoes canning plant.